Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Review of ground states, critical droplets, and metastates

 \subsection{Metastates}

 The concept of the metastate has been introduced and discussed in multiple papers~\cite{AW90,NS96c,NSBerlin,NS97,NS98,NS2D00,NS2D01,NS03b,Read14,ADNS10,ANSW14,ANSW16,ANS19,Read22, NRS23b,NS24a,NS24b, Read24}, and provides a setting for working with infinite-volume spin glasses at zero or positive temperature.
 For details, we refer the reader to those papers; in particular, Ref.~\cite{NRS23b} contains a comprehensive discussion.
+In this paper we focus on the zero-temperature metastate.

 A metastate is a probability measure on infinite-volume Gibbs states.
 Suppose one examines an infinite sequence of volumes $\Lambda_L$ each with a specified boundary condition.
 Depending on the Hamiltonian, temperature, and boundary conditions chosen, this sequence of finite-volume Gibbs states might converge to a single (pure or mixed) infinite-volume Gibbs state (i.e., a thermodynamic state), or else it may not converge but have two or more subsequences converging to different Gibbs states.
 Informally, the metastate is a probability measure that describes the distribution of these distinct thermodynamic states, or equivalently, it describes the distribution of the collection of all correlation functions within a large arbitrary volume.